The One Who Keeps the Book New York

 Are there any other tips or tricks you have for getting a table?

-The best way to snag a table is to give us a call between 10 a.m. and 4 p.m.
-A reservationist is here every day to answer any questions and make reservations.
-We only have one phone line, so if you don’t get through the first time, please leave a message and we will call you back as soon as we can.
+You can always give the restaurant a call between 10 a.m. and 4 p.m.
+A reservationist is there every day to answer any questions and make reservations.
+Lilia only has one phone line, so if you don’t get through the first time, you can leave a message and the reservationist will call you back as soon as they can.

-For spontaneous diners, we recommend arriving at 4 p.m. and putting your name on the list for a later walk-in table.
+For spontaneous diners, the restaurant recommends arriving at 4 p.m. and putting your name on the list for a later walk-in table.

 Can people request specific tables?